 I ordered a drink that cost four times what it would in any ordinary bar and tried to watch the floorshow, though you needed binoculars to see the half-naked girls doing their stuff on the stage, they were so far away.
 But I saw no point paying a king's ransom for a bottle of cheap champagne just to sit at a table.
 I was only reconnoitering.

 I finished my drink and figured I'd head back to Brooklyn when I noticed a bar right across the street called Murphy's.
-What caught my attention was a couple nice-looking girls entering the place that could have fit right into the chorus line of the show in the Copa.
+What caught my attention was a couple nice-looking girls entering the place who could have fit right into the chorus line of the show in the Copa.
 I figured, what the hell, I could drop a couple more dollars without having to go hungry till my next paycheck.

 I took a seat at the far end of the bar where I had a good view of everyone in the place.
 The two girls were sitting at a table by the wall where there were two or three other tables similarly occupied.
-I was still trying to decide which of them most appealed to me when the bartender came over and wiped the bar in front of me--you know how bartenders do--and asked, "Would you like to make the acquaintance of one of those show girls, sir?
+I was still trying to decide which of them most appealed to me when the bartender came over and wiped the bar in front of me—you know how bartenders do—and asked, "Would you like to make the acquaintance of one of those show girls, sir?
 I'd be happy to ask her to join you."